antistatique/drupal-potion/README.md

 > Put your translations in motion.

+Provides a normalized way to collect internationalization strings to export, merge & create .po files from versatile sources such as Twig, PHP or YML files.
-Provides an enhanced Developer Experience (DX) when dealing with translations & multilingual websites.
+Ensure an better Developer Experience (DX) when dealing with translations & multilingual websites.

 |       Travis-CI        |        Style-CI         |        Downloads        |         Releases         |
 |:----------------------:|:-----------------------:|:-----------------------:|:------------------------:|